rust-lang/blog.rust-lang.org/posts/inside-rust/2021-08-27-Splitting-const-generics.md

 ### `feature(generic_const_exprs)`

-Without any unstable feature, const arguments must either be a fully concrete expression or a generic parameters by themselves, so constants like `N + 1` are forbidden.
+Without any unstable feature, const arguments must either be a fully concrete expression or a generic parameter by itself, so constants like `N + 1` are forbidden.
 With this feature, expressions using generic parameters are possible.

 ```rust
 #![feature(generic_const_exprs)]